-Do you want to learn how to create solid email marketing campaigns?
+Do you want to learn how to create a solid email marketing campaign?
 You’ve come to the right place.
 First of all, when developing a solid email marketing plan to help grow your online presence and brand, you need to consider all aspects of the game.
 You have much to learn, and you should definitely be thinking about how you can continually optimize your strategies.
 Rookie or not – there’s always room for improvement and any knowledge, is never a waste.

 You have to be sure that the customers on your list actually do want to interact with you and receive your updates.
 These should be targeted customers that have registered for your campaign and then confirmed via a confirmation email.
-You will also need to disclose how they can simply opt out if they want to stop receiving emails.
+You will also need to disclose how they can simply opt-out if they want to stop receiving emails.
 If you do this, then you are set to be sending messages to customers that are expecting privileged communication from you but you’re also giving them the freedom to change their mind at any time and I guarantee that they will appreciate the freedom of choice.

 Give people an idea of what is in your newsletter before they subscribe.
 You could, for instance, share an online version of your newsletter on your website each month or have one or two editions of your newsletter archived on your website.
 If you want to keep the content of your newsletter exclusive, write a short description of the content you share on the page where customers can subscribe to your email alerts and make sure you mention the exclusive promotional offers they will have access to.
 When you are organizing your messages, you need to think about what the person initially sees.